danhunsaker/calends-php/README.md

-The external [TAI64NA][] format is used internally (or rather, an unserialized version is used internally) for all date/time values, so using it is considerably faster than converting between any of the other supported calendars.
-Note, however, that only the TAI64NA *format* is used - the seconds represented are still UTC seconds, not TAI seconds, as PHP currently lacks a reliable mechanism for calculating the associated offset between the two.
+The external [TAI64NA][] format is used internally (or rather, an unserialized version is used internally) for all date/time values, so using it is considerably faster than converting between any of the other supported calendars. **Note, however, that only the TAI64NA *format* is used - the seconds represented are still UTC seconds, not TAI seconds**, as PHP currently lacks a reliable mechanism for calculating the associated offset between the two.

 ## Contributions